 I highly recommend Bubba Ho-Tep and the Cosmic Bloodsuckers #2, as I did with the first issue.
 Honestly, Baldemar Rivas' cover art for this issue alone is worth the cover price.

 Reviewed by Leroy Douresseaux a.k.a.
 "I Reads You"

-The text is copyright © 2017 Leroy Douresseaux.
+The text is copyright © 2018 Leroy Douresseaux.
 All Rights Reserved.
-Contact this blog for reprint and syndication rights and fees.
+Contact this blog or site for reprint and syndication rights and fees.